deepmodeling/Uni-Mol/docs/source/school.md

 |  | Biomedical Science Uni-Mol Notebook Case Study | |

 ## How to Enroll
-Enroll now and start your journey with UniMol!
+Enroll now and start your journey with Uni-Mol!
 [Click here to enroll](https://bohrium.dp.tech/courses/6134196349?tab=courses)

-Don't miss this opportunity to advance your knowledge and skills in molecular modeling with UniMol!
+Don't miss this opportunity to advance your knowledge and skills in molecular modeling with Uni-Mol!